 Yes, students who enroll in online programs can get financial aid for online college.
 It’s actually (most of) the same financial aid options that are available to on-campus students.
-As with students who study in traditional institutions, online students too can apply for Federal Student Loans, Scholarships and Grants, Private Loans and College-Sponsored Aid.
+As with students studying at a traditional institution, online students can apply for Federal Student Loans, Scholarships and Grants, Private Loans and College-Sponsored Aid.

 Federal Student Loans for Online Students

 Federal loans are available to all students equally, whether they are enrolled in a traditional on-campus college or an online program.

-Stafford loans are considered the best because of their locked-in interest rate and their diverse repayment options.
+Stafford loans are considered the best because of their locked-in interest rates and their diverse repayment options.
 The amount of financial aid you are eligible for is determined by the total cost of the time period.
 At the very minimum, the loan will cover the cost of tuition, fees and the books that are recommended for your course of study.

 Scholarships for Online Students